sigurdkampevold/media_mood/index.markdown

   </div>
 </div>

-People talk about their mood swings.
-The topic is a part of everyday talk, and we want to investigate if such _everydays myths_ are present in the quotations of the media as well.
-To concretize our work, we decided to examine whether the mood evolves during the week and across the seasons of the year.
+People talk about their mood swings in everyday talk.
+We want to investigate if such _everydays myths_ are present in the quotations of the media as well.
+To concretize our work, we decided to examine whether the mood evolves during the week and across the year's seasons.

 But first, we have to zoom out.
 How can we even draw any conclusions from our data set and analyses only by utilizing libraries for sentiment analysis and making visualizations?
 Luckily, we have a solution.